StarRocks/starrocks/docs/reference/System_variable.md

 You can also enable bucketization for the COUNT DISTINCT column by adding the `skew` hint to your query, for example, `select a,count(distinct [skew] b) from t group by a;`.

+### enable_group_level_query_queue (3.1.4 and later)

+Whether to enable resource group-level query queue.

+Default value: false, which means this feature is disabled.

 ### enable_insert_strict

 Used to enable the strict mode when loading data using the INSERT statement.
 The default value is `true`, indicating the strict mode is enabled by default.
 For more information, see [Strict mode](../loading/load_concept/strict_mode.md).